kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/1_README.md

+# TODO: ADD INDEX and links to videos

 # Introduction to Data Engineering

 Data Engineering is the design and development of systems for collecting, storing and analyzing data at scale.